 top of page

-The covert or vulnerable narcissist – how showing compassion could help you become stronger
+The covert (and potentially) vulnerable narcissist – how showing compassion could help you become stronger

 “When you’re not triggered, you’re not ‘supplying’ them, and can feel compassionate towards their ‘wounded child’.”

-The covert or vulnerable narcissist – entitlement and quiet superiority
+The covert narcissist – entitlement and quiet superiority

 People with this subtype of narcissism have poor self esteem, seem anxious about what others think of them, are sensitive to criticism, and have entitlement and quiet superiority.
 You will feel these traits directed at you, as they try to pick away at your self esteem, judge you, and try to make you feel ‘less’ than them, in a very passive way.